F1 help and the tips/output pane

 Tags also can be used in API help search links.
 To edit, right click in the Tips pane.

-Attribute can contain QM escape sequences.
+Attributes can contain QM escape sequences.
 For example, use two ' for ".
+If single word, can be without quotes (QM 2.4.1).

 Links